NoahBrown21/ELN-Noah-Brown/README.md

 On the main issues page, issues are either open or closed.
 Open issues represent planned or ongoing experiments, while closed issues represent completed experiments.

+# Experimental Identifiers

+Experiments within the ELN are identified using the following key:
+1. The initials of the experimentalist (NB)
+2. Underscore
+3. The ABHD protein being tested (ANHD14B)
+4. Underscore
+5. The repeat number (03)

+For example, NB_ABHD14B_03 represents the 3rd repeat of a ABHD14B FP assay

 The licince for this page is CC-BY-4.0